ArtiPedia/blog-v3/_posts/2016-04-06-jekyll-ssl-certificate.md

 ## Conclusion
 Flexible SSL is not a complete solution for security since it is provided by ClouFlare.
 If someone can hack into CloudFlare then they can steal information from your users!
 Let's hope that doesn't happen.
 Since we are just using it for SEO ranking, we are good.
 If you are looking for complete security then you can buy SSL certificate from trusted SSL providers.
 It is good to buy SSL certificate if you are selling something on your website which has payment-gateway integrated.

 I hope that the article helped you set up SSL on your website.
 Ask any doubts you have through comments.
-Do not forget to subscribe.

 Thanks for reading!